eigr/massa/README.md

 Relax this is just an internal joke.
 The name Massa is due to a river near the Eigr mountain in Switzerland.

-Now seriously Massa is just a [CloudState](https://github.com/cloudstateio/cloudstate) proxy implementation
+Now seriously Massa is just [CloudState](https://github.com/cloudstateio/cloudstate) proxy implementation build on top of BEAM/Elixir

 ## Overview